feelpp/feelpp-book/QuickReference/spaces.md

-The Legrendre and Dubiner basis yield implicitely discontinuous approximations, the Legendre and Dubiner boundary adapted basis, see~\cite MR1696933, were designed to handle continuous approximations whereas the Lagrange basis can yield either discontinuous or continuous (default behavior) approximations.  $$\mathbb{R}\mathbb{T}_h$$ and $$\mathbb{N}_h$$ are implicitely spaces of vectorial functions $$\mathbf{f}$$ \st $$\mathbf{f}: \Omega_h \subset \mathbb{R}^d \mapsto
+The Legrendre and Dubiner basis yield implicitely discontinuous approximations, the Legendre and Dubiner boundary adapted basis, see~\cite MR1696933, are designed to handle continuous approximations whereas the Lagrange basis can yield either discontinuous or continuous (default behavior) approximations.  $$\mathbb{R}\mathbb{T}_h$$ and $$\mathbb{N}_h$$ are implicitely spaces of vectorial functions $$\mathbf{f}$$ \st $$\mathbf{f}: \Omega_h \subset \mathbb{R}^d \mapsto
 \mathbb{R}^d$$.
-As to the other basis functions, \ie Lagrange, Legrendre, Dubiner, etc., they are parametrized by their values namely `Scalar`  , `Vectorial`  or `Matricial.`   Note that `FunctionSpace`  handles also products of function spaces.
+As to the other basis functions, i.e. Lagrange, Legrendre, Dubiner, etc., they are parametrized by their values namely `Scalar`  , `Vectorial`  or `Matricial.`   Note that `FunctionSpace`  handles also products of function spaces.
 This is